seek4science/seek/upgrading.md

 ## Steps to upgrade from 0.22.x to 0.23.x

-**If you need to upgrade from v0.21 based on Mercurial rather than Git or the downloaded tarball, please contact us on our mailing lists.**

 ### Dependencies
 You will need to install nodejs.
 First install this using